PlanetaryRobotics/ergodic-search/README.md

 The ```replan_type``` parameter specifies what type of replanning should be performed when the planner is used iteratively.
 Two types of replanning are currently available, 'full' and 'partial.'
 Full replanning increments the starting position of the planner to the first point in the planned trajectory and replans a full trajectory from this starting point.
 This type of replanning does not consider the previous trajectory when recomputing the ergodic metric and the optimizing the new trajectory.
 Partial replanning instead only replans the remaining steps in the trajectory and considers the previous trajectory in the ergodic metric computation and optimization.
-This replanning is currently implemented using a soft constraint applied to the previous trajectory points - that is, a large weight is applied to a loss component associated with points in the prior trajectory steps being different than the actual points.
-This will be updated to a hard constraint in future iterations.
+This replanning is implemented by forcing the gradients associated with the previous trajectory controls to be zero, so the optimizer will not change these values.

 **Optimization Parameters**